joaopspsps/glovarmonic/README.md

 # **Glovarmonic**

-The glovarmonic is an IoT glove imagined to be used by performers to interact with stage elements, such as lights, sound and other props, quickly and without interrupting the acting.
+The glovarmonic is an IoT wearable glove with buttons for user interaction, an RGB LED for visual feedback, an HTTP server with a control panel page, and a WebSockets server for message passing.

 Terminology used here: